 The same thing applies to your links.
-The more you have, the tougher it becomes for the email reader to decide which ones to click on.
+The more you have, the more challenging it becomes for the email recipient to decide which ones to click on.
 In the end, they may not click on any of them.

-The second reason we recommend you cut down on links is aesthetic but still viable.
-It’s simply because too many links look spammy.
+The second reason we recommend you cut down on links is for aesthetic reasons.
+It’s because too many links look spammy.
 Your email could get stuck in the spam filter instead of the recipient’s inbox.

 2. Email Send Day/Time Testing

-As we’ve written about a few times on this blog, Tuesday, Wednesday, and Thursday are your best days to send emails.
-The most ideal times to send emails are early in the morning, midafternoon, and/or later in the evening.
+We mentioned this numerous times in our blogs: Tuesday, Wednesday, and Thursday are your best days to send emails.
+The ideal times to send emails are early in the morning, midafternoon, and later in the evening.

-Okay, so if that’s all so concrete, then why bother with email marketing testing?
+Okay, so if that’s all so concrete, why bother with email marketing testing?
 Well, because those times and days can fluctuate slightly depending on your audience.

-Even once you think you know the best days and times your audience is most receptive to your emails, it could change.
-This is something that will always be in flux, and you have to be prepared accordingly.
+Even if you think you know the best days and times your audience is most receptive to your emails, it could change.
+This will always be in flux, and you have to be prepared accordingly.

 3. Email CTA Testing

 Ah, the call to action.
 It’s so necessary, but is it working for your company?

 Your email CTA can appear in several formats.
 Perhaps it’s a line of text at the end of your emails.
 Maybe it’s the centerpiece of your email body.
 There’s proven research that shows the CTA button is more effective than a link in emails.
 According to data from Campaign Monitor, it’s possible to see a 28% boost in your click-through rate with a button.

-That might be the first thing you test, whether a text CTA or a button performs better for your audience.
+That might be the first thing you test: buttons or links?

 Once you make that decision, you’re not done yet.
 You should also test for the following: